dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 # 6. Launching easyTravel ec2 Instances and auto deploying the OneAgent

-To launch the easytravel ec2 instances ensure you have created your environment, intsaller token and got the AWS AMI for the latest Ubuntu release.
+To launch the easytravel ec2 instances ensure you have created your environment, installer token and got the AWS AMI for the latest Ubuntu release.
-As this is not a dynatrace API call and is used to start some ec2 we will not cover this in as much detail but we will cove how it auto deploys the OneAgent.
+As this is not a dynatrace API call and is used to start some ec2 we will not cover this in as much detail, but we will cove how it auto deploys the OneAgent.
 For more information on it please see the [aws documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html)

 ## Launching easyTravel ec2 Instances and auto deploying the OneAgent

-**How do you launc an easyTravel ec2 Instances and auto deploying the OneAgent?**
+**How do you launch an easyTravel ec2 Instances and auto deploying the OneAgent?**

 We will leverage the aws RunInstances API call to start 2 instances of the latest Ubuntu AMI that we gathered in the previous call.
 This will be a blank Ubuntu image so we will leverage [AWS UserData](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to install and configure both easyTravel and the OneAgent.
-The UserData is sent as base64-encoded text but if you want to see the commands that are excuted I have provided a sample script [here](./aws/userData.txt).
-This sample is not exactly the same as the Postman execution as we dynamically set some values in the postman execution we will pass the correct dynatrace envirornment and API token details and we will set a host group.
-We will execute this request twice, the first will create a instance with the host group production and the second will create another instance with the host group test.
+The UserData is sent as base64-encoded text, but if you want to see the commands that are executed I have provided a sample script [here](./aws/userData.txt).
+This sample is not exactly the same as the Postman execution as we dynamically set some values in the postman execution we will pass the correct dynatrace environment and API token details and we will set a host group.
+We will execute this request twice, the first will create an instance with the host group production and the second will create another instance with the host group test.

 ## Launching easyTravel ec2 Instances and auto deploying the OneAgent configuration